The Slow Work of Becoming

 If you’ve felt still but not at peace, full but not alive, this is a map back to the momentum of what matters.

-Stop Floating—Start Grounding
+Stop Floating and Start Grounding

-This isn’t just mindfulness.
-It’s relational embodiment.
-It’s the practice of coming home to yourself, not as a concept, but as a lived experience.
+Grounding is the practice of coming home to yourself, not as a concept, but as a lived experience.
 Trauma often disconnects us from the body; grounding is how we gently return.
 Not to force safety, but to cultivate it.
 Breath by breath, step by step, we reclaim presence.

 Perception, Awareness, and the Power to Shift Reality